 No matter where I am, as soon as I hear that there is some street art to discover, there’s no need to tell me twice.
 I’ve some affection to street art, some personal liking that I make it a priority — and that’s exactly what happened while I was in Perth.

 During the past decade, Perth has rapidly transformed itself into a modern-day artist’s playground, with its urban tapestry of street art adding new shades to its culture, and taking over the city, almost beautifully.
 From skyscrapers to laneways and everything in between, street art is revitalizing Perth’s public spaces and fabricating its social scene.
-And to honestly tell you, the many graffiti dominated streets, located around the city-center in Perth, can just be one of the highlights for a tourist to uncover.
-Though it may still take a few good years for Perth to challenge the likes of Ljubljana’s Metelkova Graffiti Area or Street Art In Penang, in Malaysia, the fact that the booming street art scene in Perth is still transforming its bleak walls and sculpting them into a cultural oasis, cannot be disregarded.
+And to honestly tell you, the many graffiti dominated streets, located around the city-centre in Perth, can just be one of the highlights for a tourist to uncover.
+Though it may still take a few good years for Perth to challenge the likes of Ljubljana’s Metelkova Graffiti Area or Street Art In Penang, in Malaysia, or the street art around the Melbourne Laneways, the fact that the booming street art scene in Perth is still transforming its bleak walls and sculpting them into a cultural oasis, cannot be disregarded.

 Starting Off With Nick’s Lane In Northbridge